 "Out of Frame: Visual Counter-Narratives Reframing Development Studies," created by Professor Geri Augusto's Fall 2020 IAPA seminar, Development's Visual Imaginaries.
 The exhibit explores how publics were persuaded to support or oppose policies constructed around notions such as progress, technology, modernization, sovereignty, land/human/water relations, hierarchies of human difference, borders and immigration, citizenship and selfhood as much by their visual framing as by spoken and written words.
 This student-and-professor co-curated exhibit shares their own visual work as a way of inquiry, questioning and storytelling, to fill in some of the lacunae in the history of development studies, and especially to imagine narratives that were silenced, distorted or occluded.

-HIAA 1882 Final Projects: For their final assignment, students in Marina Tyquiengco's History of Art and Architecture course (HIAA 1882) proposed Indigenous Art exhibitions.
+HIAA 1882 Final Projects for 2020/21 Academic Year: For their final assignment, students in Marina Tyquiengco's History of Art and Architecture course (HIAA 1882) proposed Indigenous Art exhibitions.

 Youth Ambassadors for Land Conservation Program with the Center for Native American Youth: Native Hawaiian undergraduate Bree Yamada spent two months during the summer of 2020 working with the Center for Native American Youth (CNAY), a national advocacy organization working for the health, safety, and overall well-being of Native youth, as a pre-program coordinator for their Youth Ambassadors for Land Conservation program.
 The program sought to bring together a small cohort of Native youth and empower them to advocate for the protection of the Grand Canyon region from uranium mining and to educate members of their communities, media, and state and federal decision-makers.
 Over the course of her involvement with the program, Bree conducted a landscape analysis on uranium mining and the Grand Canyon; reached out to different organizations, individuals, and stakeholders throughout the region; wrote an outline for the program curriculum; and assembled the Native youth cohort.